rehierl/node-tree-outliner/6-bigger-picture/a-road-map.md

 out how we humans organize our content and then what we have to do in order to teach them what we have learned.

-And here is where it gets tricky: Computers are, at least for the time being, dumb by nature.
-The only language they understand is ... mathematics.
+And here is where it gets tricky: For the time being, the only language computers understand is ... mathematics.
 And because mathematics is what it is, it will not change to make it easy for us.
-All we can do is formalize the methods we use to organize our content and try to translate those methods into a model which computers can process.
+All we can do is to formalize the methods we use to organize our content and try to translate those methods into a model which computers can process.

 It goes without saying that this step, will require changes.
 Which is because we developed our methods "the natural way" without formalizing them from the start.
-That is, there is no guarantee that we will be able to translate our methods into a formal model.

-And, to make things even worse, the different methods we use could even turn out to be in conflict with each other.
-This will be the biggest challenge:
+There is no guarantee that we will be able to translate all of our methods into one consistent model because the different methods we use could turn out to be in conflict with each other.

-Mathematics does not allow any conflict.
+And that will be the biggest challenge: Mathematics does not allow any contradictions.
 If a model turns out to have conflicts which can not be resolved (i.e. the model is inconsistent), then that model has no value.

-So no matter how hard you might want to try to find a solution, no matter how good your intentions might be, there is no easy way out.

-## Ironically, we are already half way there.
+## A design will have to build upon node trees as a formal basis.

 Since the very moment people chose to use the mathematical concept of node trees to store and transmit content, our documents no longer are what they used to be.
 Ever since, there is a discrepancy between what documents are and what we think they are.
-For whatever reason, the perception of what we think they are did not change with that transition ...
+For whatever reason, the perception of what we think they are did not completely change with that transition ...
 And here we are, still trying to catch up.

-For the most part, we are used to seeing a document as a single "flat thing" where we should be seeing a "hierarchy of many things" because a node tree is by its very own definition a structure of "many things":
+For the most part, we are used to seeing a document as a single "flat thing" where we should be seeing a "hierarchy of many things".
+That is because a node tree is by its very own definition a structure of "many things":

 A parent node may contain any number of child nodes.
-And, as a flat list of nodes, the combination of these child nodes represent a "thing".
+And, as a flat list of nodes, the combination of these child nodes represents a "thing".
 In essence, each parent node represents a "thing" that exists because of its child nodes.
 But, and that is at the very center of it all, each child node may itself be a parent node, which is why each child node may represent its own "thing" that